 iPhone 12 vs iPhone 11: Cameras and LiDAR scanner

-The iPhone 11 and iPhone 11 Pro proved to be among the best camera phones on the market, thanks to their great Night mode and next-generation Smart HDR.
+The iPhone 11 and iPhone 11 Pro proved to be among the best camera phones on the market, thanks to their great Night Mode and next-generation Smart HDR.
 The iPhone 11 featured a standard wide and ultra-wide lens, while the iPhone 11 Pro series added a telephoto zoom.

 iPhone 12 vs iPhone 11: 5G vs 4G

-iPhone 12 vs iPhone 11: Battery life and charging
+iPhone 12 vs iPhone 11: Battery life

 On our battery testing, the iPhone 11 (11 hours and 16 minutes) and iPhone 11 Pro Max (11:54) both provided enough endurance to land on our best phone battery life list.

-iPhone 12 vs iPhone 11: Outlook
+iPhone 12 vs iPhone 11: Bottom line